lxdao-official/buidler-card-website/README.md

 - Integrate with RSS3, ensuring all information and activities comply with the RSS3 protocol for compatibility with other apps.
 - Integrate with .bit, allowing members to display their associated .bit address.
-- Deployed to StarkNet, resulting in improved user experience and reduced gas fees for updating information on the blockchain.
+- Rewrite and Deploy the Smart Contract to StarkNet, resulting in improved user experience and reduced gas fees for updating information on the blockchain.

 ## How to start the application?